Hanumant-Shinde-777/Brick_Brikers/bin/BB/ReadMe.txt

 The paddle may move horizontally and is controlled with the BlackBerry's trackwheel, the computer's mouse or the touch of a finger (in the case of touchscreen).
  The player gets three lives to start with; a life is lost if the ball hits the bottom of the screen.
-W